GEFF: Improving Any Clothes-Changing Person ReID Model using Gallery Enrichment with Face Features: Related Work

 \subsection{Person Re-Identification}

-The inference process of person ReID can be seen as an instance retrieval problem.
-Given labeled data samples and unlabeled query samples, the goal is to predict the correct label for every query sample.
-In a standard ReID pipeline, first, a gallery is created by applying a feature-extraction model (the ReID model) on the labeled samples to represent them using feature vectors.
+The common inference process of person ReID can be seen as an instance retrieval problem.
+Given gallery and query samples, the goal is to classify each query sample correctly.
+First, feature vectors for all gallery samples are extracted by applying a feature-extraction model.
 Next, given an unseen query sample, the distances between its feature vector and the gallery feature vectors are computed.
-Finally, the predicted label of the query sample is defined as the label of the gallery feature vector which is closest to the query.
-A typical ReID dataset provides train and test sets that do not share common identities. \\ To address the ReID challenge, in addition to using RGB images, several models suggest using different input modalities such as depth images \cite{depth-reid}, text descriptions \cite{text-reid}, infrared images \cite{infrared-reid}, and more.
+Finally, the predicted label of the query sample is defined as the label of the gallery feature vector that is closest to the query.

-\paragraph{Image-based and Video-based ReID} In image-based ReID datasets, every data sample is a single-person crop.
-Over the years, multiple image-based models have been developed \cite{CTL, fast-reid, BagTricks, PyrNet}, and they achieve impressive results on image-based benchmarks.
-In video-based ReID datasets, every data sample is a sequence of crops and the ReID model produces a single feature vector to represent the entire sequence by using the spatial-temporal information in the sequence \cite{gait-survey,CAL,VideoReID,denseIL}.
+\textbf{Image-based and Video-based ReID} In image-based ReID datasets, every data sample is a single-person crop.
+Over the years, multiple image-based models have been developed \cite{CTL, fast-reid, BagTricks, PyrNet}, and they achieve impressive results on same-clothes image-based benchmarks.
+In video-based ReID datasets, every data sample is a sequence of crops, \ie a track, and the video ReID model produces a single feature vector to represent the entire sequence by using the spatio-temporal information in the sequence \cite{gait-survey,CAL,VideoReID,denseIL}.

-\paragraph{Clothes-changing ReID} In this setting, a person in the query set might wear different clothes than in the gallery set.
-Some models try to extract clothes-independent features by modeling body shape and gait using skeletons \cite{ltcc}, silhouettes \cite{silhouettes} and contour sketches \cite{ReID-Contour}.
-Another model, CAL \cite{CAL}, proposes a Clothes-based Adversarial Loss to mine clothes-independent features, and uses the video input to extract spatio-temporal patterns.
-Training these models requires ground-truth clothes annotations.
+\textbf{Clothes-changing ReID} In this setting, a person in the query set might wear different clothes from the gallery set.
+Some models try to extract clothes-independent features by modeling body shape and gait using skeletons \cite{ltcc}, silhouettes \cite{silhouettes}, and contour sketches \cite{prcc}.
+M2Net \cite{m2net} uses contour images and human-parsing images to extract meaningful features.
+CAL \cite{CAL}, proposes a Clothes-based Adversarial Loss to mine clothes-independent features, and uses the video input to extract spatio-temporal patterns.
+AIM \cite{reid_aim} utilizes a causality-based auto-intervention model to mitigate clothing bias and CCFA \cite{CCFA} implicitly augments clothes-changing data in the feature space.
+A concurrent work, IGCL \cite{IGCL}, applies vision transformers to provide direct supervision to learn identity-specific features.
+Since the accuracy of these models is lower under the clothes-changing setting compared to the same-clothes setting, we suggest a process that partially converts the clothes-changing setting into the same-clothes setting, by building an enriched gallery and using face features during inference.